I love Malaysia.

 I’m aware that there is nuance to this story and that Malaysia has had its dark period regarding the chain reaction of a country hosting such a melting pot of different ethnicities.
 I’m happy to learn more about this, but I do see time and time again people of the 3 main ethnic groups and various creeds sitting together at the same table, so the romantic in me likes to think that times have changed for the better.

-A good result for travellers who love Malaysia is that there are more public holidays and fascinating festivals in Malaysia to enjoy, the country ranks as number 7 in the world for the most public holidays in the world.
+A good result for travellers who love Malaysia is that there are more public holidays and fascinating festivals in Malaysia to enjoy, the country ranks number 7 in the world for the most public holidays in the world.

 4. Malaysian Borneo